 If you're still wondering, "What is a group interview?" you're not alone.
 A group interview is just like the traditional job interview with a question and answer portion, and some examinations.

-However, what adds more tension to the air is the fact that you have to go toe-to-toe with other job seekers, and force yourself to stand out without disrespecting and interrupting your interviewer and co-interviewees.
+However, what adds more tension to the air is the fact that you have to go toe-to-toe with other candidates, and force yourself to stand out without disrespecting and interrupting your interviewer and co-interviewees.
 You have to be both smooth and confident here.

 If this is kind of scaring the hell out of you, breathe and just continue reading.
 After this, you will be as prepared as ants during the rainy season.
 Here are nine effective ways to stand out in a group job interview.